 2) Security concerns: what makes SaaS companies like Slack vulnerable?

-In contrast to Slack, Rocket.Chat has an open-source codebase, transparent to everyone to see, propose changes, and quickly find bugs or loopholes.
-Our code is also regularly challenged by a global team of white-hat hackers: security professionals that check open source softwares like Rocket.Chat for vulnerabilities and that work with us to fix the code for the good of all our users.
+It is transparent for everyone to see, propose changes, and quickly find bugs or loopholes.
+For example, our code is regularly challenged by a global team of white-hat hackers: security professionals that check open source softwares like Rocket.Chat for vulnerabilities and that work with us to fix the code for the good of all our users.

 Rocket.Chat’s deployment options are also safer than Slack’s:

 By installing Rocket.Chat on your business’ infrastructure you don’t risk leaking highly-private information with third-party apps nor rely on connectivity or external factors to access your tool.
 Rocket.Chat offers absolute data ownership and maximum security by keeping all network traffic on your private network, thanks to air-gapped installs.

 Here is why these customers trusted Rocket.Chat over Slack due to security matters:

 “You’re improving your security posture by running an on-prem communications system.
 We trusted Rocket.Chat because the software is on-prem, so we know it’s a secure communication platform that gives us a secure channel”.
 Josh Eklow, Marketing Manager at Onshore

 “Slack’s in the cloud.
 It means we’re not sure about where our info and data go.
 That’s what clients feel.
 They want their safety, know where it is, know where it’s going, know who has access to it, control over that.”
 Nic Henderson, The PC & MacHelp Centers

 3) Slack cannot be used for Omnichannel Customer Support